JacpFX/JacpFX/_includes/structComposition.md

 * The root of a JacpFX application is always the workbench which defines an application window.

-* A workbench contains 1-n perspectives, each defining the layout of their view.
+* A workbench contains 1-n <i>Perspectives</i>, each defining the layout of their view.
 A perspective defines his view either programmatically with JavaFX or by using a FXML file.
-In each perspective view you can register several UI nodes as a target (placeholder) for a component view.
+In each perspective view you can register several UI nodes as a target (placeholder) for a <i>Component</i> view.

-* A perspective contains 0-n UI components.
-Each component registers for a specific target (defined in the parent perspective) where the component view will be rendered.
-A component can represent e.g. a complex form or any other complex UI part.
+* A perspective contains 0-n UI <i>Components</i>.
+Each <i>Component</i> registers for a specific target (defined in the parent perspective) where the <i>Component</i> view will be rendered.
+A <i>Component</i> can represent e.g. a complex form or any other complex UI part.
 Like any perspective you can define the view either in FXML or JavaFX.

-* A component can contain 0-n ManagedFragments.
-A ManagedFragment is a reusable custom control which can be e.g a part of a complex form (the address part) and can also be reused in other components.
-Like all perspectives and components, a ManagedFragment can have a FXML or JavaFX view.
+* A <i>Component</i> can contain 0-n ManagedFragments.
+A ManagedFragment is a reusable custom control which can be e.g a part of a complex form (the address part) and can also be reused in other <i>Components</i>.
+Like all <i>Perspectives</i> and <i>Components</i>, a ManagedFragment can have a FXML or JavaFX view.

-> The following example demonstrates how to define a FXML and a JavaFX perspective, how to declare the target areas for component views and how to implement FXML and JavaFX components.
+> The following example demonstrates how to define a FXML and a JavaFX perspective, how to declare the target areas for <i>Component</i> views and how to implement FXML- and JavaFX-<i>Components</i>.

 <br/>
 <div align="center">